aralroca/prerender-macro/README.md

 | --------------------- | --------------------------------------------------------------- | --------- |
 | `prerenderConfigPath` | String path of the file with the `prerenderConfig` named export | `true`    |

-The configuration can be in another file, but it is mandatory that it has the named export `prerenderConfig`.
+The configuration can be in another file, but it must have the named export `prerenderConfig`.

 It is necessary to do it this way because this configuration will be executed when doing the prerender inside a Bun macro, and at this point we cannot pass it from the plugin because it would need to be serialized, so it is better that you directly access it.